STAND NUMBER: 250

 We are a government department created in 1862.
 We operate as an executive agency and a trading fund.
 Our running costs are covered by the fees paid by the users of our services.

-Land Registry is part of the Department for Business, Energy and Industrial Strategy (BEIS).
-Chief Executive and Chief Land Registrar Graham Farrant is responsible to Secretary of State Greg Clark and Minister Lord Prior for the effective and efficient day-to-day management of Land Registry.
+HM Land Registry is part of the Department for Business, Energy and Industrial Strategy (BEIS).
+Chief Executive and Chief Land Registrar Graham Farrant is responsible to Rt Hon Lord Henley, BEIS Parliamentary Under Secretary of State for the effective and efficient day-to-day management of Land Registry.

 Within England and Wales, our responsibilities are to: